bengisucagiltay/bengisucagiltay.github.io/_pages/about.md

 In my PhD research, I take a family-centered approach to designing interactions for social companion robots tailored to the needs and preferences of children and families.
 Through qualitative and design-based research, I explore how these technologies can be used to improve families’ lives, facilitate their routines, and support connections.
 My prior work has been recognized with paper awards from ACM CHI and IDC conferences.

-My past research projects can be categorized in the following themes,
+My past research projects can be categorized in the following themes:\n
-1) Exploring families' preferences for social robots (e.g., in-home robots as reading companions, caretaking, homework assistants)
+1) Exploring families' preferences for social robots (e.g., in-home robots as reading companions, caretaking, homework assistants) \n
-2) Designing social robot interactions for children and families
+2) Designing social robot interactions for children and families \n
-3) Deploying robots in family homes (e.g., [Misty robot platform](https://www.mistyrobotics.com))
+3) Deploying robots in family homes (e.g., [Misty robot platform](https://www.mistyrobotics.com)) \n
 4) Forming theoretical knowledge from interdisciplinary insights (e.g., Family Studies, Communication Sciences, Human-Computer Interaction).

 By developing social robots that are tailored to the needs and preferences of children and families, I hope to contribute to a better understanding of how these technologies can be designed and used to improve families' lives.